tybug/mcps-helper/README.md

 ## Credits
 This extension was created to mimic the functionality of the [mymcps+ app](https://itunes.apple.com/us/app/mymcps/id1291038640), on browser.
 The color scheme was chosen to match the app's, which many students are already familiar with.

+## Disclaimer
+The developers of this extension are in no way affiliated with Montgomery County, nor do we guarantee the accuracy of testing new grades.